2018 School IPM Coordinator Training Schedule

 Day One – Required New Coordinator Training

 If you’re a new IPM Coordinator and have not yet taken the six-hour mandatory IPM Coordinator training, this class is for you.
-This class fulfills Texas state requirements for IPM Coordinators under Texas Administrative Code (TAC), Title 4, Part 1, Chapter 7, Subchapter H, Division 3, RULE §7.150, School IPM.
+This class fulfills Texas state requirements for IPM Coordinators under Texas Administrative Code (TAC), Title 4, Part 1, Chapter 7, Subchapter H, Division 7, Integrated Pest Management Program for School Districts.
 Whether this is your first time, or you just need a refresher course.
 The course instructors help coordinators understand their role in the school IPM program and help prepare them for TDA inspections.
 The course will cover legal requirements for schools, an introduction to IPM, how to monitor your schools under the new requirements, and a hands-on exercise to understand the difference between Green, Yellow and Red Category pesticides.
 Students are encouraged to bring their questions regarding their program and a willingness to learn new things.

 Day Two – Advanced Coordinator Training